jasonsbeer/Amiga-N2630/ROMs.md

 2. Import the LIDE.device Low ROM: Select the file and change the import settings as follows:
    2a.
 Starting address = $4000
    2b.
 Overwrite existing data = NOT CHECKED.
    2c.
 Click OK to import the file.

+ADD PICTURE(S)!

-3. You should now see the LIDE.device data has occupied the $4000 - $7FFF address range.
+4. You should now see the LIDE.device data has occupied the $4000 - $7FFF address range.
-4. The A2630 data should still occupy the $0000 - $3FFF range.
+5. The A2630 data should still occupy the $0000 - $3FFF range.
 If not, repeat from step 1.
-5. Burn the EPROM as per programmer user manual.
+6. Burn the EPROM as per programmer user manual.
-6. Label the EPROM.
+7. Label the EPROM.
-7. Repeat steps 1 - 6 with the HIGH ROM files.
+8. Repeat steps 1 - 6 with the HIGH ROM files.

 You should now have two ROMS, low and high, for the N2630.